lauchblatt/Emotions_in_Drama/README.md

 Some information regarding the metadata:
 <ul>
   <li>The correct publication year (as used for Dennerlein, Schmidt & Wolff, 2024) is stored in the "Sortierdatum"-attribute.
 Other year attributes offer additional information.</li>
   <li>Genre is stored in "genre classification": S=Schauspiel, T=Tragedy, K=Comedy.
-Via the subgenre attribute satirical typecomedies ("Sächsische Typenkomödien") are marked as they are used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a>.</li>
+Via the subgenre attribute, satirical typecomedies ("Sächsische Typenkomödien") are marked as they are used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a>.</li>
 </ul>

 ## Additional_Data_Per_Paper